react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-bottom-tab-navigator.md

   - If the screen for the tab renders a scroll view, you can use [`useScrollToTop`](use-scroll-to-top.md) to scroll it to top
   - If the screen for the tab renders a stack navigator, a `popToTop` action is performed on the stack

-The default behavior of the tab press is controlled natively and cannot be prevented.

 ```js
 React.useEffect(() => {
   const unsubscribe = navigation.addListener('tabPress', (e) => {